jiyanpatil07/jiyanpatil07/README.md

 - 👋 Hi, I’m @jiyanpatil07

-- 📫 How to reach me ..INSTAGRAM: @jiyanpatil07
+- 📫  to reach me ..
+- INSTAGRAM: @jiyanpatil07
+- TWITTER:@Jiyanpatil07

 <!---
 jiyanpatil07/jiyanpatil07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.